 Declarations

+Ethics approval and consent to participate: The research was approved by 'Helsinki' ethics committee of the Israeli Ministry of Health (MOH).
+Approval number 1/2020 to trial registration number MOH 032-2019.
+Informed consent is waived by the MOH's ethics committee.

-Ethics approval and consent to participate: Consent for publication: Not applicable
+Consent for publication: Not applicable

 Availability of data and materials:

+The datasets used and/or analyzed during the current study are available from the corresponding author on reasonable request.

+Competing interests- To the best of our knowledge, the named authors have no competing interests, financial or otherwise to disclose.

+Funding- This study was funded by grant #MOHIG 14-2019 from the Medical Research Fund for Health Services–Jerusalem.

-The datasets used and/or analyzed during the current study are available from the corresponding author on reasonable request.Authors' contributions: D.A. performed the data collection and analyzed the observations and root cause analyses for the dataset and possible contributing factors.
+Authors' contributions: D.A. performed the data collection and analyzed the observations and root cause analyses for the dataset and possible contributing factors.
 A.R. interpreted and created the algorithms for machine learning analysis, R.M. made a major contribution to the writing of the manuscript.
 All authors read and approved the final manuscript.

 Acknowledgments: